BibliothecaDAO/master-scroll/docs/technology/starknet.md

 #### Composability
 ‘Composability is to software as compounding interest is to finance’ - Chris Dixon

-The composability of solidity contracts allowed developers to fully realise the potential of Ethereum.
+The composability of solidity contracts allowed developers to fully realize the potential of Ethereum.
 First, it was financial lego blocks (DeFi) - but further industries were not viable due to rising L1 costs and limitations, now it’s on-chain metadata.
 Next, with upcoming technology advances, it will be games' liquidity and item interoperability, bringing visions of the metaverse a step closer.